Setloth/ModificationMaster/README.md

   * [End Chest & Craft](#end-chest--craft)
 <!-- TOC -->

+> [!TIP]
+> Use the `/reloadconfig` command to re-load the configuration into the plugin
+> Also make sure to save your `config.yml` once you have configured it

 ## [ShelfViewer](https://github.com/Setloth/ShelfViewer)
 The main functionality of this plugin is to provide a bridge between my Fabric MC mod [ShelfViewer](https://github.com/Setloth/ShelfViewer) and Bukkit MC Servers